MartijnWisse/mirte_workshop/README.md

 - your Mirte Master has a fresh image containing its basic software,
 - the battery is sufficiently well charged,
 - the arm is pointing more or less upward.
-*note: if the robot is already on, you cannot move the arm anymore.
+*note: if the robot is already on, you cannot move the arm any more.
 Don't try too hard, it might break.*

 #### 1.1.2 Switching Mirte on
 - Switch it on, and